totallynotdavid/megaloader/docs/megaloader/guide/using-the-library.md

 :::

-Always use `item.headers` in download requests.
-Some platforms require headers like `Referer` to prevent hotlinking.
+Always include `item.headers` in your download requests.
+Some platforms require specific headers to access files, and omitting them can lead to errors such as HTTP 403 or 502.
+Currently, Bunkr, Thothub and Pixiv require headers.

+If a platform requires headers, they will be included in `item.headers`.
+Make sure to merge them into your download requests.

 ## Plugin architecture